Skip to navigation Skip to content

 All That Remains

 We are comforted by “facts.”
 The sun rises in the east.
 There are twenty-four hours in a day.
 I exist.
-These truisms enable us to get through the process of living.
+These truisms simplify our lives, enabling us to get through the process of living.
 All That Remains is a meditation on the fluid boundary between dream and reality.

 By Craig Quintero